tiana528/tiana528.github.io/source/_posts/how-oracle-java-license-change-affect-users.md

 - Oracle Product users

-## oracle jdk license
+## oracle jdk license changes at April 16, 2019

-Two distinct Java releases since JAVA8 after April 16, 2019(https://www.oracle.com/technetwork/java/javase/overview/oracle-jdk-faqs.html)
+Oracle JAVA SE product releases(include Oracle JDK/JRE) before April 16 2019 are BCL license, and are OTN license after April 16, 2019.
-- Oracle OpenJDK releases
+Oracle OpenJDK releases are still GPL license.
-    - license : under the open source GNU General Public License v2, with the Classpath Exception (GPLv2+CPE)
-- Oracle Java SE product releases
-    - license : under the OTN License Agreement for Java SE
-    - includes Oracle JDK8 and later, and Oracle JRE for Java8 and so on.
-    - This license permits personal use, development, testing, prototyping, demonstrating and some other uses at no cost.

-Java releases before April 16, 2019
-- Oracle JAVA SE product releases
-    - license : BCL license

 (According to the release note, https://www.java.com/en/download/faq/release_dates.xml, Oracle JDK8 until jdk1.8-201 belong to BCL license, Oracle JDK8 later than it belong to OTN license.)
 (Commercial users can use BCL license at no cost for most of the features, but commercial users cannot use OTN license at no cost.)

-## do you need to pay to use JAVA?
+## do you need to pay to use Oracle JAVA?

 - no cost
     - All types of users can use `Oracle OpenJDK` at no cost.